Numerical Scattering Amplitudes with pySecDec: Usage examples and comparison to the previous version

 The reported integration times correspond to the wall clock times for running the integration via the Python interface of \pysecdec{}.
 In particular, the numerical integration of \emph{all} orders in $\eps$ up to the finite order is included in the timings.
 The precision refers to the relative error which in this case is defined as $\epsilon_{\text{rel}}~=~\sqrt{\frac{(\Delta R)^2+(\Delta I)^2}{R^2 + I^2}}$, $R$ and $I$ are the real and imaginary parts of a coefficient in the $\eps$-expansion, and $\Delta R$ and $\Delta I$ are the corresponding uncertainties.
 The examples \texttt{formfactor4L} and \texttt{bubble6L} have been calculated using the \texttt{baker} integral transformation, for the other examples the default transformation \texttt{korobov3} has been used.

-The overall conclusion is that \textsc{Disteval} is 3x-5x faster than \textsc{IntLib} \texttt{Qmc} with equivalent settings on a GPU at higher accuracies, with the exception of the Euclidean integrals \texttt{bubble6L} and \texttt{formfactor4L}: they contain a large number of sectors, each very simple, so that the execution time is mostly dominated by overhead, which \textsc{Disteval} has up to 20x less of.
+The overall conclusion is that \textsc{Disteval} is 3$\times$-5$\times$ faster than \textsc{IntLib} \texttt{Qmc} with equivalent settings on a GPU at higher accuracies, with the exception of the Euclidean integrals \texttt{bubble6L} and \texttt{formfactor4L}.
+They contain a large number of sectors, each very simple, so that the execution time is mostly dominated by overhead. \textsc{Disteval} has up to 20$\times$ less overhead.

 Of particular note is the benchmark of the \texttt{elliptic2L\_physical} example: at the requested precision of $10^{-8}$, the speedup of \textsc{Disteval} is 0.6, so it is slower than \textsc{IntLib} \texttt{Qmc}.
-We have investigated this case in detail, and found that two of the most complicated sectors of the example share a particularly unlucky lattice at $n=4.3\!\cdot\!10^9$; this is exactly the lattice depicted with a star in \ref{fig:precision-by-lattice}.
-At the requested precision of $10^{-8}$ \textsc{Disteval} hits this lattice with two sectors simultaneously, concludes that they converge very badly, and compensates by adding many more samples. \textsc{IntLib} on the other hand does not hit this particular lattice because its algorithm of selecting $n_i$ differs just slightly enough to land on a nearby lattice instead.
+The reason for this is exactly the unlucky lattice at $n=4.3\cdot\!10^9$ depicted in \ref{fig:precision-by-lattice}: \textsc{Disteval} reaches it first at this requested precision, while \textsc{IntLib} does not hit this particular lattice because its algorithm of selecting $n_i$ differs just slightly enough to land on a nearby lattice instead.
+In any case, this problem is circumvented by the use of median QMC rules, and we have investigated the \texttt{elliptic2L\_physical} example in detail in \ref{sec:medianlattice}.